 We are in the midst of another ImmunoCellular lovefest, timed perfectly to coincide with an expected safety/futility look at the ongoing phase II study of ICT-107 later this quarter.
-[An analysis that will tell us nothing important about ICT-107, by the way.]
-Read the Seeking Alpha articles touting the company's experimental brain cancer vaccine or search $IMUC on Twitter to capture a feel for the day-trading buzz.

 If your thing is short-term trading, then play with ImmunoCellular, by all means.
 But if you're interested in fundamentals or investing in ImmunoCellular, then understand there's absolutely nothing new here.
 Everything being said about the company and its brain cancer vaccine today is a rehash from last summer and countless times before that.

 As I said, sometime in the first quarter, ImmunoCellular is expected to announce the results of a futility/safety analysis from the ongoing phase II study of ICT-107.
 I will tell you right now what this announcement from the company will say: